More-Pe/frontend-LibraryOnline/README.md

 - **src/App.css:** Styles specific to the App component.
 - **package.json:** Project information and dependencies.
 - **README.md:** Project documentation.
+- **Body.jsx** This is a file created by us where we will put the front-end routes.

 You can expand and modify this structure according to the needs of your project.